★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Erosion risks

-• Brokers shift listing/transaction submissions to competing platforms
+• Brokers redirect listings and transaction submissions to rival platforms

-• Data quality issues reduce willingness to contribute
+• Data quality disputes reduce willingness to contribute

 Leading indicators